JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 If the Designer is not open, there is no need to open it.
 You can open the file `G4_Display_Tools\G4_Protocol_Designer\G4_Experiment_Conductor.m` in MATLAB and hit _Run_{:.gui-btn}, or type `G4_Experiment_Conductor` into the matlab command window and hit enter, to open the Conductor directly.

+Note: If you open the file `G4_Display_Tools\G4_Protocol_Designer\G4_Experiment_Conductor.m` you may see that a number is being passed into the function `run_con = G4_conductor_controller();`.
+The number being passed in represents the system being used, 0 for G4 and 1 for G4-1.
+Currently, G4 is the default so 0 is passed into this function.
+If you would like to run an experiment on the G4-1 system, you'll need to either change the 0 to a 1, or erase the input all together.
+If no input is provided, a pop up window will ask you which system you're using before the Conductor opens.
+{:.info}

 The window that opens should look something like this:

 ![Experiment Conductor](assets/conductor-empty.png){:.pop}